 Rocky Brands (RCKY) Gains As Market Dips: What You Should Know

-Heading into today, shares of the footwear company had lost 9.49% over the past month, lagging the Consumer Discretionary sector's loss of 0.42% and the S&P 500's gain of 0.04% in that time.
+Coming into today, shares of the footwear company had lost 5.63% in the past month.
+In that same time, the Consumer Discretionary sector gained 1.59%, while the S&P 500 gained 2.11%.

 RCKY will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.83, up 88.64% from the prior-year quarter.
+On that day, RCKY is projected to report earnings of $0.83 per share, which would represent year-over-year growth of 88.64%.
 Meanwhile, our latest consensus estimate is calling for revenue of $100.25 million, up 78.41% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $4.70 per share and revenue of $411.14 million, which would represent changes of +64.34% and +48.26%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for RCKY.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for RCKY.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-RCKY is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+RCKY is currently sporting a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, RCKY currently has a Forward P/E ratio of 11.64.
-For comparison, its industry has an average Forward P/E of 21.31, which means RCKY is trading at a discount to the group.
+Investors should also note RCKY's current valuation metrics, including its Forward P/E ratio of 11.43.
+Its industry sports an average Forward P/E of 21.61, so we one might conclude that RCKY is trading at a discount comparatively.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 69, which puts it in the top 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 48, putting it in the top 19% of all 250+ industries.

 Click to get this free report